jorgelmr01/RAG/readme.md

 - Multi-file upload with automatic loaders for PDF, DOCX, TXT/MD/RTF, CSV and TSV.
 - Smart chunking, similarity filtering and inline `[n]` references.
+- Save and reopen named projects so you can query previously embedded document sets instantly without reprocessing.
 - Clean Gradio interface with source cards and knowledge-base summary.
-- One-click setup on Windows: the launcher creates the virtual environment, installs dependencies when they change, and starts the app automatically.
+- One-click setup on Windows: the launcher creates the virtual environment, installs dependencies only when needed, and starts the app automatically.

 ---